-The interest rate risk of Skano Group AS depends mainly on possible changes in EURIBOR (Euro Interbank Offered Rate), because the Group's loan and factoring interest rate is tied to 1-month and 6-month EURIBOR.
-As at 31.12.2017, 1-month EURIBOR was (0.368) and 6-month EURIBOR was (0.271) (31.12.2016: 1-month was (0.368) and 6-month was (0.221)).
-As EURIBOR is negative and in the loan agreements it is set to 0%, the continued decline of EURIBOR does not have interest expense reducing effect.
+The interest rate risk of Skano Group AS depends mainly on possible changes in EURIBOR (Euro Interbank Offered Rate), because the Group's loans are tied to 6-month EURIBOR.
+As of August 2018, there are no active factoring contracts.
+As at 31.12.2018, 6-month EURIBOR was (0.237) (31.12.2017: 6-month was (0.271)).
+As EURIBOR is negative and in the loan agreements it is set to 0%, the continued negative rate of EURIBOR does not have interest expense reducing effect.
 As the borrowing have a maturity of up to 2 years or less, management is in opinion that the floating interest rate will not bear significant impact to Group's cash flows.